 The Institute works with the World Constitution and Parliament Association and together they sponsor the World Parliament University (WPU) on-line.
-Below is the official mission statement for EFI:
+Below is the official mission statement for ECI:

-The Earth Federation Institute is a dynamic, not for profit, educational institution and think tank devoted to creating a world order of peace, justice, and freedom on our precious planet Earth.
+The Earth Constitution Institute is a dynamic, not for profit, educational institution and think tank devoted to creating a world order of peace, justice, and freedom on our precious planet Earth.
 Faculty and students associated with the Institute are dedicated to examining world problems in depth from comprehensive and holistic perspective.
-The Earth Federation Institute (EFI) is a 501C3 organization registered in Virginia in the US which accepts tax-deductible donations for its work.
+The Earth Constitution Institute (ECI) is a 501C3 organization registered in Virginia in the US which accepts tax-deductible donations for its work.

 We emphasize integrated solutions to global problems through the elaboration of world law and a world parliament.
 We share a common vision of a world of peace, justice, and freedom within democratic world government under the Constitution for the Federation of Earth.